spolivin/rearden/README.md

 | `prepare_ts` | *function* | Data split of a time-series data into sets depending on target name and sets proportions |
 | `plot_time_series` | *function* | Plotting the original time-series or a decomposed one |

 One can, for example, want to firstly generate the data by `FeaturesExtractor`, then look at the graph via `plot_time_series` and then divide the data into sets with `prepare_ts`.
-Thus, we would run:

 #### Time-series plot and its decomposition